 The combination of maternity bed underwear and maternity bed insert is definitely the right choice due to the amount of discharge for the first few days.

 If the weekly flow slowly decreases, it makes sense to switch to maternity bed underwear or period underwear instead.
-The high-waist MammaPanty with organic cotton and an integrated absorbent layer collects up to 40 ml of liquid safely and odourlessly.
+The high-waist MammaPanty with organic cotton and an integrated absorbent layer collects liquid safely and odourlessly.
 Your double bottom in postpartum floods and safety zone for discharge during pregnancy.
 If you're still losing a lot of fluids, you shouldn't rely on period panties, but after a few weeks they should be reliable to keep you from leaking again.

 In the post-pregnancy period, we definitely recommend our Extra Strong Panties .
-They are extremely strong - without feeling nappy and absorb as much as 6 normal tampons.
+They are extremely strong - without feeling nappy.

 With a wearing time of 8-12 hours you have peace of mind, without feeling wet and annoying bathroom breaks.
 In order not to unnecessarily irritate your intimate zone, which is stressed by the birth, our panties are biocide-free & hygienic and made of certified organic cotton.
 GMO-free and without the use of synthetic fertilizers.